INFORMATION for Applicants

 Once they are satisfied that a project is eligible for support by the Trust, applicants can bring a project or proposal to its attention by one of the following methods:

-- Network Rail or the Highways Agency Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.
+- Network Rail or the Highways England Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.

 The Trust will then assess the proposal and decide in principle whether or not to support it.
 It will then inform the applicant of its decision.